RookeriesDevelopment/rook-ios-sdks-docs/rook-users/README.md

 To configure Rook Users, you need to follow this steps:

-1. Import the rook users sdk
+1. Import the apple health sdk

 ```swift
 import RookConnectTransmission